Spiced Apple Pear Loaf

 - A nice addition to any meal: you can serve this with any meal and people will be happy.
 Breakfast with some yogurt or dessert with some applesauce or whipped cream.
 It would make a really nice thing to bring if you're heading to someone's house.

-- Apples: I used Honeycrisp because I had lots.
+- Apple: I use Honeycrisp because that's often what I have on hand.
 Honeycrisp are juicy and sweet and hold their texture when baked, so it is a good one to bake with.
-Check out the FAQ for my recommendations for which apples to bake with.
+But use whatever you have.

 Additions & Substitutions